-You have 24 hours to report a dog bite in Ohio.
-Ohio Administrative Code 3701-3-28 requires you to file a report with the local health commissioner within 24 hours of a dog bite, or attack by another mammal.
-This will trigger an investigation, and both the report and the investigation could play a key role in helping you hold the dog’s owner liable and recovering compensation in a civil suit.
+This submission will trigger an investigation, and both the report and investigation could play a key role in helping you hold the dog’s owner liable and recovering compensation in a claim or civil suit.

 Understanding Ohio’s Dog Bite Reporting Law and Procedure

-Under Ohio law, the victim of a dog bite must file a report within 24 hours of the incident.
-You can file a bite report incident with the local health commissioner where the attack occurred.
-If you have not filed this report, the doctor who provides your medical care and cleans your wounds must file a report.
-A veterinarian who sees a dog involved in a bite incident is also under an obligation to report the bite.
+Under Ohio law, the dog bite victim must file a report within 24 hours of the incident.
+You can file a bite report incident with the local health commissioner.
+If you have not filed this report, the doctor who treats your dog bite-related injuries must file it.

 You May Be Eligible to Hold the Dog’s Owner Liable for Your Injuries

-Ohio law allows you to file an insurance claim or lawsuit against the dog’s owner to recover your incident-related expenses and losses.
-This is true even if the dog has no history of viciousness or other bad behavior.
+Ohio Code Chapter 255 allows you to file an insurance claim or lawsuit against the dog’s owner to recover your incident-related expenses and losses.
+Even if the dog has no history of viciousness or other bad behavior, this is true.
 Some states have a policy that requires a history of threatening or biting.

-These states often following outdated common laws that limit the victim’s ability to pursue a payout.
-Ohio, however, has a modern policy that holds the owner responsible for even the first bite.
-If the dog’s owner has homeowner’s or renter’s insurance, this policy may cover dog bite damages up to the limits of the policy.
+If the dog’s owner has homeowners or renters insurance, this policy may cover dog bite damages up to the policy’s limits.
 Beyond that, the dog’s owner will be personally responsible for paying for the money awarded by the court.